Cross-ratio degrees and perfect matchings: Introduction

-The proof of Theorem \ref{thm:Matchings} is summarized as follows.
-In Section \ref{sec:Reformulation}, we reformulate $d_{\mathcal{T}}$ as a curve-counting invariant.
-Specifically, $d_{\mathcal{T}}$ counts smooth curves in $(\P^1)^{n-3}$ of multidegree $(1,\ldots,1)$ satisfying a collection of incidence conditions derived from $\mathcal{T}$ (Proposition \ref{prop:TurnIntoCurveCounting}).
-(In particular, $d_{\mathcal{T}}$ is a \emph{Gromov-Witten invariant} of $(\P^1)^{n-3}$, a type of invariant known for its relationship to mirror symmetry, see Remark \ref{rem:Gromov-Witten}.)
-In Section \ref{sec:Proof}, we translate the curve-counting problem into an intersection problem on a moduli space $\M$, and compute the ``answer'' via a calculation in the cohomology ring of a compactification $\overline{\M}\cong(\P^3)^{n-4}$ of $\M$.
-This gives an upper bound only, because the boundary $\overline{\M}\setminus\M$ may contribute nontrivially (Example \ref{ex:NonzeroDiscrepancy}).
+In Section \ref{sec:Proof}, we translate this curve-counting problem into a problem of intersecting \emph{incidence subvarieties} of a moduli space $\M$, and compute the ``answer'' via a calculation in the cohomology ring of a compactification $\overline{\M}\cong(\P^3)^{n-4}$ of $\M$.
+This ``answer'' is an upper bound only, because the boundary $\overline{\M}\setminus\M$ may contribute nontrivially (Example \ref{ex:NonzeroDiscrepancy}).

+Proving Theorem \ref{thm:Matchings} requires three steps.
+First, for each incidence subvariety $Z_v\subseteq\M$, we compute the class of its Zariski closure $[\bar{Z_v^e}]\subseteq\overline{\M}$, by a fairly direct calculation in the cohomology ring of $(\P^3)^{n-4}$ (Proposition \ref{prop:CalculateClass}).
+Second, we use Kleiman's Bertini theorem \cite{Kleiman1974} to prove that $d_{\mathcal{T}}$ is bounded above by the intersection product $\prod_v[\bar{Z_v^e}]$ (Claim \ref{claim:UpperBound}).
+Third, we show combinatorially that $\prod_v[\bar{Z_v^e}]$ is equal to a count of perfect matchings (Claim \ref{claim:Matchings}).

 We discuss some combinatorial implications of Theorem \ref{thm:Matchings} in Section \ref{sec:Analysis}; in particular, Proposition \ref{prop:SurplusUpperBound} gives a connection to the classical notion of \emph{graph surplus} in matching theory.